yukari1414/rn-tourguide/README.md

 export type SharedProps = MaskConfig & TooltipContent & TooltipConfig;

 export interface TourGuideZoneProps extends Partial<SharedProps> {

-  zone: number // A positive number indicating the order of the step in the entire walkthrough. isTourGuide?: boolean // return children without wrapping id false style?: StyleProp<ViewStyle>
+  zone: number // A positive number indicating the order of the step in the entire walkthrough. name?: string // Use this only if you know what you're doing isTourGuide?: boolean // return children without wrapping id false style?: StyleProp<ViewStyle>
   children?: React.ReactNode